wp-plugins/wp-admin-bar-removal/readme.txt

 Update [BUGFIX] Fix Dashboard Appearance and Update Issues - Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ or later for Minimal Memory Load and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!

 = 2014.0707.0383 =
-Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ or later for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality!
+Major [UPDATE] Disable WordPress Admin Bar or Toolbar and Remove Code Completely on WP 3.1+ or later for Minimal Memory Load, and DashBoard Speedup, with new Unified Coding Approach without loosing Logout and Network MultiSite functionality